Hey What's That Frequently Asked Questions

 Google Earth by night?

-This is our interface to Google Sky, available as of late August 2007 in beta version 4.2 of Google Earth.
+This is our interface to Google Sky.
 Click on the at night button under the View in Google Earth by day button.
-Google Earth should open up and overlay the celestial sphere with your horizon and peaks, an azimuth-altitude grid, and the positions of the Sun, Moon and planets (and Pluto too), reflecting the state of the sky at that instant.
+Google Earth will start up and overlay the celestial sphere with your horizon and peaks, an azimuth-altitude grid, and the positions of the Sun, Moon and planets (and Pluto too), reflecting the state of the sky at that instant.

 You may find you have to manually switch to sky view (under the View menu hit Switch to Sky), and if you don't see the overlays -- blue horizon line, red summit markers, and green grid lines -- you'll have to refresh the Network Link you just loaded: look in Google Earth for an entry on the left under Temporary Places labeled something like Planisphere for XXXX (current), right-click on it, and select refresh.
 Note that you can refresh it any time and the horizon and everything else will be updated.